janousch/Unreal-Engine-Test-Forge/README.md

 Sometimes, you'll want to use a special configuration for running your tests.
 For instance, for Gollum, we needed to disable playing the intro sequences of levels to test the performance of.

-In Edit > Project Settings > Plugins > Daedalic Test Automation Plugin, you can specify console variables to be set before running batches of tests (e.g. through the automation window or Gauntlet).
+In Edit > Project Settings > Plugins > Automated Blueprint Tests Plugin, you can specify console variables to be set before running batches of tests (e.g. through the automation window or Gauntlet).
 When using the automation window, the original values of these console variables will be stored before and restored after each test has run.
 For Gauntlet, this isn't necessary, as console variables have session scope.

 ![Console Variables Settings](Documentation/SettingsConsoleVariables.png)